 A (comparatively) short walk out through some magnificent pagoda country makes for a thoroughly enjoyable winter’s day (some members of our party even managed to keep their feet dry!).

 Looking for more canyoning in the Blue Mountains?
 Read Empress Canyon Tour.

 How To Get There

-A shortish day of canyoning with a ~3km walk in and out.
-Our party of 5 completed it in ~6 hours at a leisurely pace.
+A shortish day of canyoning with a 3km walk in and out.
+Our party of five completed it in 6 hours.